JTWWilson/resources/Algorithms.md

 	  ENDFOR
 	ENDFOR

-- This algorithm sorts by taking each element and comparing them to all those to the left of it until it finds an element which is smaller than itself; it
+- This algorithm sorts by taking each element and comparing them to all those to the left of it until it finds an element which is smaller than itself; it then swaps with that element.